Basic Computer Parts Explained

 While there are many more small components inside your computer, if you at least know what these parts of a computer are, you’re in a good position to understand your computer’s basic workings.
 And of course, if you have any questions, you can always call a friendly nerd at 800-919-6373.

-If you ever need one of these computer parts repaired, visit us at our Nerds On Call Computer Repair shop in Sacramento: https://callnerds.com/computer-repair-sacramento/
+Nerd Note: If you ever need one of these computer parts repaired, visit our Nerds On Call Computer Repair Sacramento shop!

 Like This?
 We have more!

 Sign up below to be kept in the loop and be sent more content like this in the future!